Imaginous/Tesla_Tweaks/README.md

 Are you planning to testdrive or buy a Tesla, use my [**referral link**](https://ts.la/michel701019) to get a discount and sponsor me with Tesla points I can use to charge my car with.<br>
 If you appriciate the work I do you're welcome to make a donation via [**PayPal**](https://www.paypal.com/donate?business=YFCL2GWHA2H5Q&no_recurring=1&item_name=If+you+like+my+Tesla+tweaks+and+feel+like+donating+a+small+amount.+Then+don%27t+hesitate+to+do+so+%3B%29&currency_code=EUR).

-# Tesla Model 3 turnsignal stalk
+# Tesla Model 3 turn signal stalk
 ### The problem...
 The new stalkless design is futuristic and works great.
 No problems with shifting gears, no problems to turn left or right.
 But as soon as you're living in Europe with round-a-bouts everywhere.
 Especially those shared with cyclists.
 It's confusing to signal you're leaving the round-a-bout.
 You have to look at the steeringwheel and use *thought* to press the correct button.